 - Informed the medical community, including General Medical Practitioners, Medical Students, Psychiatrists and Neurologists, and physical and occupational therapists about advancements in research and treatments for Huntington disease.

 - Supported Youth.
 The special day included at the beginning of the Conference brought together Young People affected by HD from across Canada.
 Many of the youth were members of Young People Affected by Huntington Disease (YPAHD), the Huntington Society of Canada’s official youth Chapter.

 Click here to see photos of the Conference weekend on our Facebook page.

-Watch the recordings of some of these presentations below – more videos being uploaded weekly!
+Watch the recordings of some of the presentations by visiting our YouTube channel!